ikoide/PongAlgorithms/pong/README.md

         paddle.y -= paddle.velocity
 ```

-Bot #3 is similar to bot #2 except that if the ball is above a certain height and the paddle is bellow a certain height then the ball will move in the opisite direction taking less time to get to the ball.
+Bot #3 is similar to bot #2 except that if the ball is above a certain height and the paddle is bellow a certain height then the ball will move in the opposite direction taking less time to get to the ball.
 It is the same when the ball is bellow a certain point and the paddle is above a certain point.

-### Bot #4 Explained
+#### Bot #4 Explained

 ``` python
 global target